TJCAJ/memorycardgame/README.md

 ### **1. Strategy**

 My goal was to build an interactive, memory game suitable for all ages.
 I wished to use a deck of cards to set up an easy and familiar styling of the game.
 The theme is also to some extent a follow-up to my previous PP1 project in mind, where created website for a poker club.
-I was happy to see this as continuation and learn how to create various games adapted for such a website.
+I would like to see this as continuation and learn how to create various games adapted for such a website.

   - The user will are able to familiarise themselves with the game rules before setting up the gameboard with various levels and time frames.
   - The user can develop their memory skills by advancing in levels and shorter time intervalls.